Decision to Leave: Plot

-The next day, Hae-Jun learns from Sa that Seo-Rae visited Sa's mother in the hospital on the day that she died.
-He concludes that Seo-Rae slipped the mother the remaining fentanyl pills she had in her possession, knowing Sa would kill Ho-Shin as soon as his mother died.
-Hae-Jun tracks Seo-Rae's phone via the tracker Sa installed and chases her to a beach.
-Over the phone, she tells him that Ho-Shin had discovered a phone recording where Hae-Jun told Seo-Rae that he loved her, and that Ho-Shin had planned to expose their illicit relationship.
-Hae-Jun doesn't recall telling Seo-Rae that he loved her, though she says she began loving him as he stopped loving her.
-At the beach, he finds her empty car and the cell phone, which contains the recording of his instructions for Seo-Rae to destroy the phone with evidence from Ki's case.
-Further out on the shore, Seo-Rae digs a pit in the sand and gets in it as the tide rises, letting it drown and bury her.
-Hae-Jun arrives at the beach and is unable to find Seo-Rae, unaware that she is buried in the sand beneath him.
+The next day, Hae-jun learns from Sa that Seo-rae visited Sa's mother in the hospital on the day that she died.
+He concludes that Seo-rae slipped Sa's mother the remaining fentanyl pills she had in her possession, knowing Sa would kill Ho-Shin as soon as his mother died.
+Hae-jun tracks Seo-rae's phone via the tracker Sa installed and chases her to a beach.
+Over the phone, she tells him that Ho-Shin discovered a phone recording of Hae-jun telling Seo-rae that he loved her, and that Ho-Shin had planned to expose their illicit relationship.
+Hae-jun does not recall telling Seo-rae that he loved her, though she says she began loving him the moment he stopped loving her.
+At the beach, he finds her empty car and the cell phone, which contains the recording of his instructions to Seo-rae to destroy the phone with evidence from Ki's case.
+Further out on the shore, Seo-rae digs a pit in the sand and climbs into it as the tide rises, letting it drown and bury her.
+Hae-jun arrives at the beach and is unable to find Seo-rae, unaware that she is buried in the sand beneath him.
 He searches desperately for her and cries in anguish.